 Finally – and usually found to be unneccesary – you can use another device to create a new disc image for your device.
 We have a guide and video on this and Google maintains a page for it as well.
 Again, going in and out of Developer Mode is essentially the same thing, so you’d rarely need to invoke this step.

 How to revert Chrome OS to a previous version

 After you’ve successfully Powerwashed and arrived at the OOBE (out of box experience) screen, you are ready for step 2.
 Simply hit the same CTRL+SHIFT+ALT+R keyboard combo to bring up the Powerwash screen again, and then repeat this keyboard combo yet again to bring up the Powerwash and revert option.
 Click the button and your Chromebook will install the prior version of Chrome OS and you should be out of the woods.
 Remember, a Powerwash alone won’t solve an OS-level problem (it’ll still be there waiting when you log in again), so if the current version of Chrome OS is causing issue, reverting to the previous version is the only path forward.

 All in all, it isn’t a difficult process and honestly, the whole thing won’t take but a handful of minutes.
-Compared with what it looks like to flash a completely new OS on Windows or MacOS, this is a breath of fresh air and a characteristic that is compeltely unique to Chromebooks.
-Sure, we’d love to never see ugly bugs like the one we experienced this week ever again, but the reality is it could happen again.
+Compared with what it looks like to flash a completely new OS on Windows or MacOS, this is a breath of fresh air and a characteristic that is completely unique to Chromebooks.
+Sure, we’d love to never see issues like the one we experienced these last few weeks ever again, but the reality is it will likely happen again.
 Now you are armed if/when it happens, and we’d suggest checking out our guide on how to keep all your downloads continually backed up and ready for situations just like this in the future.